StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 ============================

 ..
 NOTE::
  Skribble offers a free trial month to new Business customers.
-You don't need a credit card to get started, and you can cancel at any time.
+You don't need a credit card to get started, and you can cancel anytime.
 Setting up Skribble for your company will make you an admin.

 Whether you already have a Skribble account or not, there're 2 ways you can set up Skribble for your company.
 Read on to find out how it works.